swisspush/swisspush.github.io/_posts/2020-01-29-painless-yaml-templating.md

 As YTT is designed as replacement of text templating for configuration files, it provides a set of operations optimized for the task.
 Some features like overlays are powerful, some others like a single source for template values are limitating.

-## Leveraging YAML Features
+## Leveraging YAML Tags

 Thinking about this, I reminded [some work I did with YAML about ten years ago](https://github.com/wfrog/wfrog/tree/master/wfcommon/config).
-It was a dependency injection system for Python _à la_ Spring Framework.
-It used the YAML tag system to create a configuration corresponding to Spring's Application Context.
-This YAML, thanks to the tag system was directly deserialized as the application singletons wired together.
+It is a dependency injection system for Python _à la_ Spring Framework.
+It uses the YAML tag system to create a configuration corresponding to Spring's Application Context.
+This YAML, thanks to the tag system and anchors is directly deserialized as wired singletons forming the application structure.

 > YAML's strength is in the tags